jinyoo1021/pillly/readme.md

 | 9 | QStash auto-scheduling, JWT webhook verification, KST → UTC cron conversion, final deployment |

 For the full engineering detail behind each phase, see the devlogs in [`devlog/`](./devlog/).

+---

+## _Why did this fail_

+It failed because the reliability requirements of a medication reminder app were higher than what my initial infrastructure and architecture could consistently guarantee.

+**I optimized for $0 cost too early.**
+I committed to a fully free stack from day one — Render, Supabase, and Upstash free tiers — with a planned upgrade path as users grew.
+In hindsight, free-tier constraints aren't just cost limits.
+They're reliability limits.
+Supabase pauses the database after 7 days of inactivity.
+QStash caps at 500 messages per day.
+Choosing this stack meant accepting those ceilings as operational realities before the product had proven it needed to exist.

+**Render free-tier cold starts hurt time-critical notifications.**
+Render's free plan sleeps after 15 minutes of inactivity.
+The architecture doc flagged this on day two and noted UptimeRobot pings as the mitigation — but that mitigation was never confirmed as running.
+QStash fires its webhook at exactly the scheduled time.
+A sleeping server adds a 20–30 second cold start before the notification can be sent.
+A late medication reminder is nearly as bad as no reminder at all.

+**Free-tier limits became a product limit.**
+QStash's daily message cap and other free-plan quotas made scale and consistency fragile even at small user counts.
+Interval schedules made this worse: because QStash has no native "every N days" support, I used daily triggers with server-side filtering.
+Filtered calls still consumed the daily quota, so interval users burned headroom without receiving a notification — accelerating the rate at which the cap became a real constraint.

+**The notification path was too complex for the stage.**
+`QStash → webhook → API auth / signature check → FCM / APNs → local notification / actions` — five hops, each capable of failing silently.
+A sleeping server, a paused database, a failed background isolate re-initialization, or a stale FCM token could each drop a notification with no signal to the user.
+Adding interactive lock-screen actions on top of this made the path more capable on paper and more fragile in practice.

+**Token lifecycle and device-state handling were incomplete.**
+Stale tokens after reinstall, single-device assumptions, and no token pruning strategy meant delivery reliability degraded over time without any visible signal.
+Firebase returns `registration-token-not-registered` for dead tokens, but the notification service had no handler — the failure was logged as delivered and ignored.
+A user who reinstalled the app would silently stop receiving reminders.

+---

+## _So what I learned_

+**Cost optimization and reliability optimization are different problems.**
+Choosing a free stack is a reasonable decision.
+Treating free-tier limits as problems to solve later — in a product where reliability is the core value — is not.
+The question I should have asked before choosing the infrastructure was not "how much does this cost" but "can this consistently guarantee the core feature."

+**A documented risk with an unconfirmed mitigation is not a managed risk.**
+The Render sleep issue was identified on day two and a mitigation was written down.
+But writing it down and confirming it works are different things.
+Recognizing a risk doesn't mean it's resolved.
+An unconfirmed mitigation silently accumulates as debt beneath every decision built on top of it.

+**Pipeline complexity must match infrastructure reliability.**
+A five-hop notification chain where any link can fail silently only makes sense when each layer offers strong reliability guarantees.
+Building that pipeline on free-tier services — each with its own sleep behavior, quota limit, and availability caveat — was a mismatch between the architecture's ambition and the infrastructure's guarantees.
+Complex structures only deliver complex value on a foundation that can be trusted.

+**When infrastructure is the product, mock tests give false confidence.**
+Mocking external services is the right approach for business logic.
+But when the product's value is a notification arriving on a real device at exactly the right time, tests that mock FCM and skip QStash signature verification aren't testing what matters.
+A green test suite is not the same as a working system.

+**Prove the core loop first, then build everything else.**
+The notification pipeline — the single feature the entire product depends on — was the last thing integrated and the least validated under real operating conditions.
+The right sequence would have been: prove that a real push notification arrives on a real device at the right time, then build the rest of the app on top of that verified foundation.
+The reliability of the core feature should be the first condition, not the last step.